Babies don’t come with a manual. At least they should have a warning label on their little hospital cap for the new parent:

 Just increase the number of positive emotions you feel each day. you don’t need to get rid of your negative feelings like guilt or frustration.
 Changing the ratio by getting more smiles and joy in your life can make a huge difference.

-If you want to raise kick-ass kids, I share my insights by email once or twice a week.
-Sign up here to get the support you need to do LESS and get better results, you are welcome to join us.
+If you want to get the support you need to do LESS and get better results, you are welcome to join us.
 Sign up below.